UsmanMahmood25/ENSF-480-Final-Project/README.md

 java -cp "bin;lib/mysql-connector-j-9.1.0.jar" UI_Components.MainUI

+The following is required to run the jar file: java -cp "2.jar;lib/mysql-connector-j-9.1.0.jar" UI_Components.MainUI

 If you encounter any difficulties running this software, please reach out to any or all of our team members at our university email addresses, as we would be happy to provide support.

 Thank you for your time and have a great winter break!